 News Man falls into hole near Hudson Yards construction site, FDNY and witnesses say The man was taken to NYC Health + Hospitals/Bellevue with minor injuries, the FDNY said.
 A man fell into a hole near a construction site at 33rd Street and 10th Avenue in Manhattan on Monday, per the FDNY and witnesses.
 Photo Credit: Louis Lanzano By Lauren Cook and Grace Moon email@example.com, firstname.lastname@example.org Updated August 6, 2018 6:24 PM Print Share fbShare Tweet gShare Email A man was taken to the hospital on Monday after he fell into a hole at a construction site near the Hudson Yards development, according to witnesses and a fire official.
 The FDNY was called to the scene at 33rd Street and 10th Avenue around 4:20 p.m., the fire official said.
 Tawona Huff, a 35-year-old iron worker who witnessed the incident, said a truck backed into a nearby fire hydrant earlier in the day, flooding the area and softening the ground near the hole.
 “The guy came over and he was walking, and he fell through the hole.
 It was dense, and his leg went straight through,” she added.
 First responders were able to remove the man’s leg from the hole.
 He was taken to NYC Health + Hospitals/Bellevue with minor injuries, per the FDNY spokesman.
-By Lauren Cook and Grace Moon email@example.com, firstname.lastname@example.org Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Lauren Cook and Grace Moon email@example.com, firstname.lastname@example.org Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.